Rendow/TodoList/README.md

 ## My 'to do list' project.
 There you can add todolists, tasks and edit description.

-You can test this    https://rendow.github.io/TodoList/
+You can try it  https://rendow.github.io/TodoList/